KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 We make sure to include the **Python dependencies** for building the package as well as the tool dependencies to run (the values from pip).

 There is one thing to note, and that is `python3-icmplib`. **This package does not exist yet**.
 We are adding this in for the time being as we will be creating it soon, to prevent going back and adding it we will add it now.
-This does **mean that we will be unable to build our package until** we finish with `icmplib`.
+This does **mean that we will be unable to build our package until** we finish with `icmplib`:

 ```console
 kali@kali:~/kali/packages/finalrecon$ vim debian/control